Legal Advice for Compensation Insurance Claims & TPD Payouts

 You will likely have a legitimate case if you have suffered a whiplash injury in a motor vehicle accident.
 You can still be harmed even when your airbags are deployed.
 Contact our personal injury compensation team to understand your legal right to claim personal injury benefits.

-Yes, you can.
-You can still be injured in a car accident while wearing a seatbelt.
-If you were harmed in a motor vehicle crash that was either entirely or partially not your fault, you could have a valid case, even if you fastened your seatbelt.
+You can still claim whiplash injury compensation when injured in a car accident while wearing a seatbelt.
+If you are harmed in a motor vehicle accident and are not the at-fault driver, you can seek compensation.

 Expert lawyers know the techniques insurers use to deny or minimise compensation, and they know the type of evidence that will deliver the outcome you want.
-Give yourself your best shot at a great result by contacting Splatt Lawyers now for your free case review.

-To ensure you receive all your due whiplash injury compensation, you should work with an experienced car accident lawyer.
 Queensland Motor Accident Insurance Commission data shows that, on average, those who self-manage their accident claim settle for about $8,000.
 However, the average compensation payout is around $90,000 when someone has professional legal representation.

 1. Take pics and video of the accident scene.
-Ask someone you know to photograph the incident if you are incapacitated.

-2. Record the accident date, time, weather and road conditions.
+2. Record the accident date, time, weather, and road conditions.

 3. Get copies of police records, particularly if the negligent driver received a traffic infringement notice.